Healing After Infidelity: What Doesn't Work.

 4. Used rage and anger to transmit my pain.

-What makes these actions so unproductive and how much harm can they do when healing after infidelity?
-Let’s examine each action.
+What makes each of these actions so ineffective, and how much harm can they really do when healing after infidelity?
+Let's examine each action.
+While not exhaustive, I hope to speak to each action with compassion and insight.

 22% of women and 19% of men chose this category.
-Previous surveys revealed that the question of how to trust again is asked almost two to one over any other question.
-I believe that people felt this was the least productive thing they did because it caused a further deterioration of trust after the affair.
-The continued deception perpetrated by the unfaithful spouse can cause the hurt spouse to feel the fool and distorts their judgment.
+Previous surveys revealed that the question of "how to trust again?" is asked almost 2:1 over any other question.
+It is my understanding that people felt this was the least productive thing they did because it caused a further deterioration of trust after the affair.
+The continued deception perpetrated by the wayward spouse can cause the betrayed spouse to feel the fool and it distorts their judgment.

 I did so many of these things, but trying to force myself to believe him, even when I knew in my heart that it was probably another lie, was the most damaging.
 Trust was the absolute hardest thing to rebuild largely due to the repeated lies.